abachman/pat-the-campfire-bot/readme.md

 #### 4. install dependencies

-I think you cd into the project directory and type `npm install`.
+I think you cd into the project directory and type `npm install .`.
 Not sure, but I have them installed, so maybe that worked?
 YMMV.

 To install mongo, all I did was `brew install mongo` and everything just worked.